 Plans should be flexible and be updated regularly in order to make the most progress and should also be shared with others so the whole network of colleagues / family members / friends know what you are collectively working towards.

-So to summarise, the way to manage your worries and move forward in times of uncertainty is to listen to your emotions, get your worries out of your head, start to take baby steps forward in order to test the path to finding a solution and then create a plan to continue on your journey to find a solution.
+So to summarise, the way to manage your worries and move forward in times of uncertainty is to listen to your emotions, get your worries out of your head, start to take baby steps forward in order to test the path to finding a solution and then create a plan to continue on your journey to turn your worry into an opportunity for improvement.

 See you inside x